ggsmith842/go-etl/README.md

 # go-etl
-A simple golang program that implements basic ETL capabilities.
+A series of ETL examples written in Golang.

 ## Sources
 Sources are a data's origin.
 Pipelines in go-etl always have a source as the starting point.
 Once data is in the pipeline, you can manipulate it using transformations like filter, sort, and normalize.